-Booster and Follow up visits - 1 hour booster visit and 3 follow-up appointments of 30 minutes (blood tests and check for side effects or new health problems)
+Follow up visits and booster vaccinations - 4-5 follow-up appointments of 30 minutes (blood tests and check for side effects or new health problems) including booster vaccination visit

-At the second visit, you will undergo a second blood test, and the diary card will be reviewed.
-A physical examination will be done if necessary and after a urinary pregnancy test (if you are female) your second vaccination given.
+At the second visit, your child will undergo a second blood test.
+A physical examination will be done if necessary.
+A booster vaccination will be given at the second or third visit.
+A second urinary pregnancy test (for girls aged 11 and over only) will be required.

-There are then up to a further 3 follow-up visits over the next 9 months (lasting approx. 30 minutes) to ensure everything is fine and to check your symptoms.
+There are then up to 4 further follow-up visits over the next 9 months (lasting approx. 30 minutes) to ensure everything is fine and to check your child's health.
 Blood tests will be performed as outlined in the table above.
-Wherever possible, visits will take place outside of school hours (including vaccination and follow-up visits).
-Social distancing will need to be maintained throughout all visits.
+There may be one additional blood test.
+Blood samples may be processed by NHS laboratories.
+We will let you know if and when you need to have this additional blood test.
+You will have to let the study team know that you have had blood tests taken so that they can look up the results for you.
+Any abnormal results will be shared with you and your child's GP, with your permission.
+Where possible, visits will take place out of school hours (both for vaccinations and follow-up visits).
+Social distancing will need to be maintained for all visits.